Fault-tolerant Coding for Entanglement-Assisted Communication: A coding theorem for fault-tolerant entanglement-assisted communication

 The coding scheme for fault-tolerant communication is based on the coding scheme for communication at a rate $R_{AVP}$ under arbitrarily varying perturbation.
 For each $n\in\mathbbm{N}$, using the Solovay-Kitaev theorem \cite{NC00}, we may choose specific quantum circuits $\Gamma^{\AVP,\mathcal{E}}$ and $\Gamma^{\AVP,\mathcal{D}}$ implementing the encoder $\mathcal{E}$ and decoder $\mathcal{D}$ used for communication under AVP, such that

-In addition, let $\Gamma^{\Dist[T]}$ be the circuit performing entanglement distillation, which is based on the circuit of Theorem~\ref{thm-ft-ent-dist-normally} with classical communication via a subset of the copies of the channel $T$, and an additional step of entanglement dilution to distill the bipartite pure entangled state $\varphi$ using the protocol from \cite{LP99}, which requires additional one-way classical communication at an asymptotically negligible rate so long as the state is pure (see also \cite[Footnote~1]{BSST02}).
+In addition, let $\Gamma^{\Dist[T]}$ be the circuit performing entanglement distillation, which is based on the circuit of Corollary~\ref{thm-ent-dist-and-dil}.
+This circuit is based on the circuit from Theorem~\ref{thm-ft-ent-dist-normally} with classical communication via a subset of the copies of the channel $T$, and an additional step of entanglement dilution to distill the bipartite pure entangled state $\varphi$ using the protocol from \cite{LP99}, which requires additional one-way classical communication at an asymptotically negligible rate so long as the state is pure (see also \cite[Footnote~1]{BSST02}).
 Thereby, similar to the sketch in Figure~\ref{fig-ft-ent-dist-via-t}, the fault-tolerant implementation of this distillation circuit distills $\varphi$ in the code space, whereby it is made available for the fault-tolerantly implemented communication setup.
+This is formalized in Appendix~\ref{appendix-entdistproof} and Corollary~\ref{thm-ent-dist-and-dil}.

-Let $\Gamma_{\mathcal{C}_l}^{\AVP,\mathcal{E}}$, $\Gamma_{\mathcal{C}_l}^{\AVP,\mathcal{D}}$ and $\Gamma_{\mathcal{C}_l}^{\Dist[T]}$ denote the implementations of these circuits in the 7-qubit Steane code with concatenation level $l$.
+Let $\Gamma^{\AVP,\mathcal{E}}_{\mathcal{C}_l} $, $\Gamma^{\AVP,\mathcal{D}}_{\mathcal{C}_l} $ and $\Delta_{\mathcal{C}_l}^{[T]}$ denote the implementations of these circuits in the 7-qubit Steane code with concatenation level $l$.
 The circuits $ \Gamma_{\mathcal{C}_l}^{\mathcal{E}}$ and $ \Gamma_{\mathcal{C}_l}^{\mathcal{D}}$ which implement our proposed fault-tolerant coding scheme are then constructed by the local parts of fault-tolerant entanglement distillation, followed by the fault-tolerant implementation of the coding scheme for arbitrarily varying perturbations, as sketched in Figure~\ref{fig-allparts}.

 In total, the maximally entangled resource states are transformed by the noisy interface into effective noisy states in the code space.
 Thereafter, entanglement distillation is performed to restore pure state entanglement in the code space, using up a subset of the copies of $T$ for classical communication.
 Subsequently, the remaining copies of $T$ are used for entanglement-assisted communication.